-ASSESSMENT OF CHANGES IN THE PHOSPHORUS STATUS OF FOREST ECOSYSTEMS IN GERMANY - LITERATURE REVIEW AND ANALYSIS OF EXISTING DATA
+ASSESSMENT OF CHANGES IN THE PHOSPHORUS STATUS OF FOREST ECOSYSTEMS IN GERMANY - LITERATURE REVIEW AND ANALYSIS OF EXISTING DATA a Institute of Silviculture, Faculty of Forest and Environmental Sciences, University of Freiburg ,Tennenbacherstr 4, 79085 Freiburg, Germany.

-A report to the German Federal Ministry of Food, Agriculture and Consumer Protection
+A report to the German Federal Ministry of Food, Agriculture and Consumer Protection b Northwest German Forest Experimental Station, Grätzelstr.
+2, 37079 Göttingen, Germany.